Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 	* Aya DGAs Yuyuko for try #1
 		* DGA again for try #2
 	* For finer details see Azure Giant's [Boss Info](../../enemy/azuregiant.md)
-* Level reference: Nitori 46
+* Level reference: Aya 43
 * When you're done, go back to Gensokyo

 ## <a id="Header-5-11"></a> Yukari Fight